Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

     each new level of code is indented with 4 spaces (?? other noteworthy conventions)

 * Code file names are written usually in lowercase, separated by _ if needed, like *deviceinfo.mojo* or *simple_interop.mojo*.
+Never use Python or Mojo or their keywords as a filename, this will result in an error by confusing the Mojo compiler!
 Never use space characters in a Mojo filename, several OS's don't like that!
   > Note:
   > If you really need to work with a source file containing spaces (like in *space invaders.mojo*), you can use "" on Windows to compile the source like this: `mojo "space invaders.mojo"`.